vinej/pyarchive/README.md

-Curl definition  (see curl documentatuion 7.82 on Internet) (on progress, not integrated with memory and parser yet)
+Curl definition  (see curl documentatuion 7.82 on Internet)
     Name:               name of the task
     Kind:               curl
     Description:        description of the task